-Overseas students on this mode do not hold a Student Visa so cannot enter the UK for the purpose of study or access Falmouth University's physical resources or buildings.
+Students on this mode do not hold Student Visa so cannot enter the UK for the purpose of study or access Falmouth University's physical resources or buildings.
 Distance Learning Students have access to online resources available to all PGR students.